uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 A translation can't be specified by this kind of matrix, so in the interactives we've provided an extra place to specify an *x* and *y* value to translate the input.
 Try it out in the following interactive.

-{interactive slug="2d-arrow-manipulations" type="whole-page" text="Translation Challenge" parameters="config=matrix-translate"}
+{interactive slug="2d-arrow-manipulations" type="whole-page" text="true" parameters="config=matrix-translate"}

+Translation Challenge

+{interactive end}

 {panel type="teacher-note"}